Jul 25, 2019

 In order to develop a beneficial relationship with your patients, you have to have clear communication.
-The patient needs to feel that they can trust you, or they may not be able to accurately communicate what is wrong, making your job as physician more difficult or even impossible.
+Effective body language helps remove communication ambiguities and can help calm your patients.
+The patient needs to feel that they can trust you, or they may not be able to accurately communicate what is wrong, making your job as a physician more difficult or even impossible.

 While only 7 percent of communication may be based on the words you say, more than a third (38 percent) actually comes from your tone of voice.
 If you’ve ever heard the often shouted argument, “It’s not what you said!
 It’s how you said it!” then this probably makes sense.